 Lewis: And as that car ages on the dealer’s inventory—and when I say ages, it doesn’t mean that it’s a bad car or there’s something wrong with it.

 Tom: It just might not be the right fit for that market, that particular dealer.

 Lewis: As these cars get aged on the dealer’s lots, it’s kind of ingrained in our heads to get rid of the inventory as fast as you can and the longer it’s here, the lower the price, the faster you get rid of it.

 Tom: The longer it’s here, the most it costs you, right?

-Dealers Look At New Cars And Used Cars Differently
+Dealers Look At New And Pre-Owned Cars Differently

 Lewis: Yeah, absolutely.
 Not so much as a new car.
 A preowned car doesn’t cost you because we own those cars.